dotmobo/notia/README.md

 - **Semantic Search**: Ask questions and find the most relevant notes, even if the keywords don't match exactly.
 - **Persistent Memory**: Notia remembers the context of your conversation for a more natural interaction.
 - **Local-First**: All your notes are stored locally in a ChromaDB database.
+- **High-Performance Analysis**: Leverage Rust for fast and efficient data processing on your notes.

 ## Getting Started

 ### Prerequisites

 - Python 3.11 or higher
+- Rust and Cargo (install via https://rustup.rs/)
 - An OpenAI-compatible API key and endpoint

 ### Installation